 Econation promotes well-being and sustainability – not one or the other, but both together.
 They are not mutually exclusive, indeed they are intrinsically bound together.
 Yet our political system, with its parties and their policies, vacillates between the two.

 All of the political parties talk about economic growth as if it is necessary and good.
 The New Zealand economy has more than doubled in size (GDP per capita) in the past 50 years and real disposable incomes have more than doubled as well, and yet measures of life satisfaction have remained relatively static.
 If it’s not making people better off in terms of life satisfaction, what do we need all the extra income and consumption for?

 Economic growth is inherently unsustainable, as the economist Kenneth E. Boulding said “Anyone who believes in indefinite growth in anything physical, on a physically finite planet, is either mad or an economist.”

 Perhaps the worst aspect of all is that the gap between the richest and the poorest is widening, which is the inherent outcome of our economic system if left unregulated.
 Our relatively egalitarian (and regulated) past is just a dim memory.
-Well-being is undermined by economic growth in a number of ways.
+Economic growth undermines well-being in a number of ways.
 The economist EF Schumacher came to the sensible conclusion that for any economy, “…the aim ought to be to obtain the maximum amount of well being with the minimum amount of consumption.”

 This begs the question: how do we get the maximum amount of well-being with the minimum amount of consumption?
 Most parties’ policies advocate greater efficiency as a way to get more with less.
 However, unsustainability can’t be solved if people simply become more efficient.

 It is an unfortunate fact that, whilst resource efficiency is very important, being less bad is still bad.
 Indeed, there is plenty of evidence that efficiency actually increases the total amount of consumption, because it makes production easier and cheaper.

 If you are hurtling towards a precipice just slowing down isn’t going to help in the long run – you need to change direction completely.
 The fact is we need to redefine progress, away from quantitative growth, and towards improvements in quality throughout society.
 We don’t need a bigger economy, we need a better one.
-For sustainable well-being there must be fundamental, systemic changes that would include:
+For sustainable well-being there must be fundamental, systemic changes that would include changing from:

-- Changing from perverse over-consumption to sustainable consumption (sufficiency);
+- perverse over-consumption to sustainable consumption (sufficiency);

-- Changing from subsidising polluters to taxing them;
+- subsidising polluters to taxing them;

-- Changing from taxing resource efficiency to subsidising it;
+- taxing resource efficiency to subsidising it;

-Whoever you vote for, make sure they know that sustainable well-being for all comes first, and that the economy exists to ensure this.
+Whoever you vote for, make sure they know that sustainable well-being for everyone comes first, and that the economy exists to ensure this.
 Make sure they are committed to working with all other parties to unite everyone in the cause of sustainable well-being.
 Send a link to this post to your candidates or just tell them it’s not good enough to govern apart, they must govern the whole.